RenpyRemix/random-image/README.md

 # Random Image

-This small script just allows a displayable to swap between random images using a dissolve.
+This small script creates a displayable that dissolves between randomly shuffled images at set or random intervals.